nitipon-apaisri/nitipon-meetup-project/README.md

 ### Overview:

--   As a user, I would like to see the most top 3 interest events by other users.
+-   As a user, I would like to see the most top 3 interested events by other people, that helps me to know what other people are in.
--   As a user, I would like to see the first 3 upcoming events.
+-   As a user, I would like to see the first 3 upcoming events, that helps me to join the most nearest event if I have time.
--   As a user, I would like to see the most top 3 rated events.
+-   As a user, I would like to see the most top 3 rated events, that helps me to join the event next time when it's open again.

 ### Event page: